DeVaughn James Injury Lawyers

 ABOUT US

 DeVaughn James Injury Lawyers is the largest personal injury law firm in Kansas.
-We have offices in Wichita and Topeka where we focus on personal injury cases, such as car accidents, semi-truck accidents, and wrongful death.
-Every day we help Kansans, just like you, who have suffered an injury through no fault of their own.
+We have offices in Wichita, Topeka, and Kansas City where we focus on personal injury cases, such as car accidents, semi-truck accidents, and wrongful death.
+Every day we help Kansas and Missouri residents, just like you, who have suffered an injury through no fault of their own.

 316-888-8888